fraalmei/cub3d/README.md

 - [License](#license)

 ## Introduction
 cub3d is a simple 3D game engine that demonstrates the basics of raycasting.
 It is written in C and uses the MiniLibX library for graphics rendering.
+This project only runs on Linux and Mac.

 ## Features
 - Raycasting for 3D rendering